Gurkha-Technology-Open-Source/Global-Startup-Showcase/plan.md

 *   **Accessibility Improvements:**
     *   Add a "skip to filters" link.
     *   Add more ARIA attributes to improve accessibility.
-*   **UI/UX Enhancements:**
-    *   Add a "sort by" feature to sort startups.
-    *   Add a "load more" button or infinite scrolling.
-    *   Improve the visual design of the startup cards.
 *   **Code Quality and Maintainability:**
     *   Use a linter to enforce a consistent code style.
     *   Add unit tests.